SaerTrial/Ext-fuzzware/README.md

 As a researcher, time for coding is finite.
 This is why there are still TODOs which could make the Fuzzware implementation better (even if we had infinite time, there would always be more things to improve, of course).
 If you are interested, here are some sample projects to work on for hacking on Fuzzware:

 1. **Upgrade angr version**: To make use of the newest features of angr and support Python in version >=3.10, we could upgrade the modeling code to use an up-to-date angr (while of course making sure that the angr APIs and its behavior have not changed in an unforseen way).
-2. **Architecture Independence**: Currently, the Fuzzware code is rather tighly coupled with ARM / Cortex-M. We started uncoupling the modeling logic from the architecture (see [arch_specific](modeling/fuzzware_modeling/arch_specific)), but there is more work to be done to make Fuzzware applicable to other CPU architectures (e.g., ARM Cortex-R) or instruction set architectures (e.g., MIPS).
+2. **Architecture Independence**: Currently, the Fuzzware only support Cortex-M and PIC32MZ/X processors.
+Once the refactoring is fully done, making Fuzzware applicable to other CPU architectures (e.g., ARM Cortex-R) will consume less engineering effort.
 3. **CompCov**: Currently, Fuzzware does not make use of some AFL++ features such as compcov.
 This would be an opportunity to integrate some more such features into unicorn.
 4. **Crash Analysis Tooling**: Currently, analyzing crashes is a largely manual task.
 However, Fuzzware contains code to generate and parse detailed traces, and to inject custom hooks during firmware emulation.
 Some more tooling based on traces and custom hooks could be created to easen the crash analysis process.
 5. **Input Patching Tooling**: Currently, manually modifying existing inputs is a manual task and involves manually interpreting MMIO trace files to match file contents to MMIO accesses.
 With proper tooling, modifying inputs could be made much more convenient, making it practical to manually create seed inputs which trigger important coverage, or more easily craft a proof-of-concept exploit from a given crashing input.
 These could then be used as a starting point for the fuzzer.
-6. **Refactoring**: When looking through the code you will certainly find grown pieces of code which could make use of cleanup and larger refactoring.
+6. **Refactoring(Almost done)**: When looking through the code you will certainly find grown pieces of code which could make use of cleanup and larger refactoring.
 To make your search easy, one such place is [naming_conventions.py](https://github.com/fuzzware-fuzzer/fuzzware-pipeline/blob/main/fuzzware_pipeline/naming_conventions.py).
 Prior to publication, we did some cleanup, but also dedicated extra time to adding more tooling functionality in the hopes that it makes Fuzzware more easy for people to use and get into, without having to use some of the bash ugliness that you get away with as the author of a tool.
 As coding time is limited for us, we appreciate any community efforts in making the code better.
+7. **Upgrade Unicorn version (Priority)**: To overcome limitations inherited from our base emulator, we need to migrate the current Unicorn to the latest version to make use of patches made in community.